 But the risks of coronavirus are not over.

-We all need to continue to do our bit by acting responsibly and following the guidelines.
+Now more than ever, we all need to continue to do our bit by acting responsibly and following the guidelines.

 Staying safe together

-But continuing to follow the guidance is vital for keeping ourselves, our friends and our families as safe as possible.
+Continuing to follow the guidance is vital for keeping ourselves, our friends and our families as safe as possible.
 By doing so, we will keep protecting our communities and our NHS.

 - keep a safe distance from people you do not live with or who are not in your 'support bubble' - this still means 2 metres apart where possible